• Skip to primary navigation

 My original recipe is called Instant Pot Creamy Garlic Tuscan Chicken Pasta.
 Talk about a mouthful!
 Despite the long name, it is very delicious and my readers love it!

-Now the beginners, and those of you who want their food done faster, can make this revamped recipe!
+Now the beginners, and those of you who want a simplified version that tastes great, can make this revamped recipe!
 I left the original recipe on the blog as it does have a slightly different flavor and is saucier.
 So give that one a try if you want.

 Tuscan Chicken Pasta in a pressure cooker

-As with most of my Instant Pot pasta recipes, this works by layering part of the ingredients in the pot and pressure cooking them like that.
-I tell you how in the recipe card instructions.
+As with most of my Instant Pot pasta recipes, this works by layering part of the ingredients in the pot, not stirring them together, and pressure cooking them like that.
+I tell you how to do this in the recipe card instructions.

 By layering the ingredients in a certain way, you can avoid the dreaded burn warning message that indicates scorching on the bottom of the inner cooking pot.